 Best Payment Gateway for Small Businesses and Startups

-Small businesses or startups that rely on CMS like WordPress/Shopify, and don’t want to invest in larger e-payment gateways – can choose simpler, more CMS-integrated payment solutions for their business.
+Small businesses or startups that rely on CMS like WordPress/Shopify and don’t want to invest in larger e-payment gateways – can choose simpler, more CMS-integrated payment solutions for their business.

 1. WooCommerce Payments

 WooCommerce is a plugin that turns WordPress into an eCommerce platform.
-With $0 billed annually and no monthly fees, WooCommerce Payments is a convenient way to manage the transactions.
+With $0 billed annually and no monthly fees, WooCommerce Payments is a convenient way to manage transactions.
+Due to the CMS-wide integration with WordPress, retailers can use all the features, which were previously available on third-party websites, straight from the WordPress dashboard.

 2. Shopify Payments

-Shopify is perhaps the most widely used eCommerce platform in the world right now, so it makes sense for Shopify to provide its own payment gateway for its customers.
+Shopify is perhaps the most widely used eCommerce platform in the world right now, so it makes sense for Shopify to provide its payment gateway for its customers.

-Along with all the basic payment gateway features, Shopify Payments supports stores in most of the countries that run Shopify.
-Similar to how WooCommerce integrates with WordPress, Shopify Payments is a native feature that can be accessed straight from the Shopify dashboard.
+Along with all the primary payment gateway mobile app features, Shopify Payments supports stores in most countries that run Shopify.
+Like WooCommerce integrates with WordPress, Shopify Payments is a native feature that can be accessed straight from the Shopify dashboard.
+However, Shopify Payments doesn’t provide free service and comes with a starting plan of $29/month.

 Questions that cross almost everybody’s mind: What is the cheapest payment gateway?
 Are there any hidden costs?
 How long does it take to process the money?
 How much will Chargebacks cost?